PMArtz92/GlobalToDoList/README.md

 Then we have Operator Class Library which contains the main Operators for main project.

-TodoAppTest Project contains two test operator methods which contains test methods for main operator methos.
+TodoAppTest Project contains test operators which contains test methods for main operator methos.